Skip to content

 Carl Frampton is a professional boxer from Belfast, Northern Ireland.
 Growing up in Tiger’s Bay in the north of the city, Carl joined his local boxing club to help keep himself out of trouble.

 He boxed for Ireland as an amateur and won the Irish senior flyweight title in 2005.
-As a professional, he became a world champion at two weight classes and was named fighter of the year by The Ring magazine, the Boxing Writers Association of America, and ESPN.
+As a professional, he became a world champion in two weight classes.
+He was named Fighter of the Year by The Ring magazine, the Boxing Writers Association of America, and ESPN.

 He proudly holds a professional record of 26 wins and just 2 losses.
-Carl is a fighter that is respected and supported by both sides of the community in Northern Ireland.
-In 2015 fellow fighter and former manager Barry McGuigan said “Carl is doing what I did.
+Carl is a fighter respected and supported by both sides of the Northern Ireland community.
+In 2015, fellow fighter and former manager Barry McGuigan said, “Carl is doing what I did.
 He’s a beacon for peace and reconciliation and represents the future of Northern Ireland.”

 Harry Gregg